 This post deals with the newer Vox wah models.
 For a long time, Vox stuck to the circuit board layout of the ”old” Crybaby, and since there are already several sites out there that covers those, I haven’t bothered writing any instructions for them.
 Here’s a link to one of the best ones (go to ”DIY resources” and click the circuit board that matches yours), if you have an old Dunlop or Vox V846/847.
 However, Vox decided to outsource the production to China (Dunlop built the earlier models for them in the USA) and rather than go with the old simpler circuit, they added a whole bunch of components.
 Apparently they wanted to closer emulate an original ”Clyde McCoy” wah, and in doing so added – among other things – three small inductors in various parts of the circuit.
 They also included an adapter jack and the same buffer stage as found in the Dunlop GCB-95.
 Sadly, they didn’t think it’d be a good idea to include true bypass in the upgrades (which would have made the buffer stage redundant)…

-You can click the images for larger versions.
-The pics were sent to me by a V847-A user who had found links to them in a review on Harmony Central.
+The pics used in this article were sent to me by a V847-A user who had found links to them in a review on Harmony Central.
 Of course, I’d love to give credit where credit’s due, so whoever you are – thanks!
 And of course, if you’d like a more thorough mention here, or if you’d like me to stop leeching and take my own damn pics, just let me know.

 You now have all the connections needed, and can start removing the stock switch.
 The wires are as follows: